AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 snippet: y
 ---

-# Configuring Adobe IO for Adobe Experience Cloud Triggers {#configuring-adobe-io}
+# Configuring Adobe I/O for Adobe Experience Cloud Triggers {#configuring-adobe-io}

-Prerequisite configurations are:
+## Prerequisites {#adobe-io-prerequisites}

+Before starting this implementation, please check you have:

-* Adobe Campaign Classic build ACC-19.1.9 or ACC-20.2.1 and above.
+* a recent version of Adobe Campaign: 19.1.8 or 20.2.1 builds, and above,
-* a valid IMSOrgID.
+* a valid IMSOrgID: the Identity Management System (IMS) organization identifier is the unique identifier within the Adobe Experience Cloud, used in particular for the VisitorID service and the IMS Single-Sign On (SSO),
 * a Developer access to the IMS Org.
-You need to request the System Administrator privileges of the IMS Org to follow the procedure detailed in this [page](https://helpx.adobe.com/ca/enterprise/admin-guide.html/ca/enterprise/using/manage-developers.ug.html) to provide this access for the all Product Profiles.

-## Step 1: Create/update Adobe IO Project {#creating-adobe-io-project}

-1. Access Adobe IO and log in with the System Administrator right for the IMSorg.

 >[!NOTE]
 >
+>If you need to request the System Administrator privileges of the IMS Org, follow the procedure detailed [in this page](https://helpx.adobe.com/ca/enterprise/admin-guide.html/ca/enterprise/using/manage-developers.ug.html) to provide this access for the all Product Profiles.
+>

+## Step 1: Create/update Adobe I/O Project {#creating-adobe-io-project}

+1. Access Adobe I/O and log in with the System Administrator right for the IMSorg.

+    >[!NOTE]
+    >
     > Make sure you are logged into the correct IMSorg portal.

 1. Extract existing integration client ID from the instance configuration file ims/authIMSTAClientId.
-Non existing or empty attribute indicates client Id is not configured.
+Non existing or empty attribute indicates client ID is not configured.

     >[!NOTE]
     >
-    >If your Client ID is empty, you can directly **[!UICONTROL Create a New project]** in Adobe IO.
+    >If your Client ID is empty, you can directly **[!UICONTROL Create a New project]** in Adobe I/O.

-1. You now need to identify the existing project using the extracted client ID.
+1. Identify the existing project using the extracted client ID.
 Look for existing projects with the same client ID as the one extracted in previous step.

     ![](assets/adobe_io_8.png)